-The new 5 meat industry columns are also split out by employing their production cost shares (gleaned from the ORANI-ESP use matrices).
-As expected, by far the most important commodity (row) produced is 'meat', which with the assumption of a diagonal matrix (i.e., beef is produced by the beef industry; pork is produced by the pork industry etc.) enables us to split out the five meat rows as well.
-The remaining (non meat) commodity rows which are produced by meat industries are split by production cost share from the ORANI-ESP data.
+The five new meat industry columns are also split out by employing their production cost shares (gleaned from the CGE spanish database).
+As expected, by far the most important commodity (row) produced is 'meat'- Employing the assumption of a diagonal matrix (i.e., beef is produced by the beef industry; pork is produced by the pork industry etc.) enables us to split out the five meat rows.
+The remaining (non meat) commodity rows which are produced by meat industries are split by production cost share from our CGE data accounts.
 The five meat commodity rows must also be assigned to other (non-meat) using columns.
-Thus, the non-meat industry production of the five meat commodities is allocated employing the domestic commodity supply shares from the ORANI-ESP data (which is based on the eurostat data for 2000).
+Thus, the non-meat industry production of the five meat commodities is allocated employing the domestic commodity supply shares from our CGE database (which is based on the eurostat data for 2000).

 In the case of the 'other foods' industry in the standard IO Spanish data, we need to split out 'vegetable oils and fats', 'processed sugar', 'animal feeds' and 'other foods' industries in the MAKE matrix.
 In addition, 'vegetable oils and fats', and 'animal feeds' rows are already disaggregated in the standard IO Spanish tables.
-Thus, in the MAKE matrix, the production of 'vegetable oils and fats' and 'animal feeds' commodities by the aggregate food industry, is assumed to be all produced by the NEW 'vegetable oils and fats' and 'animal feeds' industries.
-The 'other food' row is split between 'processed sugar' and 'other food' columns employing production cost shares from the ORANI-ESP database.
-The remaining commodity rows are split between the four industry columns ('vegetable oils and fats', 'processed sugar', 'animal feeds', 'other foods') by employing production cost shares from the ORANI-ESP database.
+Thus, in the MAKE matrix, the production of 'vegetable oils and fats' and 'animal feeds' commodities by the aggregate food industry, is assumed to be all produced by the new 'vegetable oils and fats' and 'animal feeds' industries.
+The 'other food' row is split between 'processed sugar' and 'other food' columns employing production cost shares from the CGE database.
+The remaining commodity rows are split between the four industry columns ('vegetable oils and fats', 'processed sugar', 'animal feeds', 'other foods') by employing production cost shares from our CGE model database.
 Since the 'vegetable oils and fats', and 'animal feeds' rows are already disaggregated in the standard IO Spanish tables, it is only necessary to disaggregate sugar processing commodities from 'other food commodities' across all using industries.
-Thus, the non-food industry production of sugar and 'other-food' commodities is allocated employing the domestic commodity supply shares from the ORANI-ESP data (which is based on the eurostat data for 2000).
+Thus, the non-food industry production of sugar and 'other-food' commodities is allocated employing the domestic commodity supply shares from the CGE database (based on the eurostat data for 2000).